 The following are several areas where University research can lead to patentable inventions:

-Engineering: laboratory instruments, machinery, semiconductors & chips, manufacturing techniques, process improvements, nanotechnology, circuits, sensors, lighting, filtration, micro-devices, improvements over existing technology
+Engineering: laboratory instruments, machinery, semiconductors and chips, manufacturing techniques, process improvements, nanotechnology, circuits, sensors, lighting, filtration, micro-devices and improvements over existing technology

 Unlike patentable inventions, copyrighted works are automatically protected under U.S. copyright laws without the need for a formal registration process.
 However, it is still important to affix the appropriate copyright notice to make others aware that others are not able to utilize the work without approval.
 Works owned by the University should contain the following notice: 20XX The Board of Trustees of South Dakota State University.
 All rights reserved.
 There is also a formal registration process to document copyrights in the Library of Congress.